Localization

 This makes it easy for translators to understand the whole sentence, without having to translate each individual segment out of context.

 Note that the HTML tags don’t necessarily correspond to real HTML.
 They refer to the actual formatting used in the paragraph, and Userflow will merge the translation into the same formatting when it’s displayed to users.
-This means, you can’t use any tag names (e.g. <b>
+This means, you can’t use any tag names (e.g. <b>) other than the exact ones you see in the original text.

 Translating text with placeholders